 Auditing exercise

-- BCLPR is a buggy program from a previous year's 5271 - This code has at least three buffer overflow bugs: where are they? - Are all the bugs exploitable?
-As an attacker, could you use them?
+- BCLPR is a buggy program from a previous year's 5271 - This code has at least three buffer overflow bugs - Are all the bugs exploitable?
+As an attacker, could you use them? - What else is easy to audit for?